Wurlitzer electronic piano: Notable users

-Jazz pianist Sun Ra may have been the first to release recordings using the instrument, on 1956 singles later compiled on his album Angels and Demons at Play.
+Jazz pianist Sun Ra was one of the first to release recordings using the instrument, on 1956 singles later compiled on his album Angels and Demons at Play.
 Ray Charles began playing a Wurlitzer, as he preferred to take a portable instrument with him instead of using whatever piano was at a venue; his 1959 hit "What'd I Say" featured the model 120 prominently.
 Joe Zawinul borrowed Charles' Wurlitzer for a gig backing Dinah Washington, and liked the instrument enough to buy his own model.
 He played a model 140B on "Mercy, Mercy, Mercy," his 1966 hit with the Cannonball Adderley Quintet.
 Spooner Oldham used a 140B Wurlitzer on Aretha Franklin's 1967 single "I Never Loved a Man (The Way I Love You)", playing a riff that runs through the whole song, while Earl Van Dyke played one on Marvin Gaye's "I Heard It Through the Grapevine".
 The Small Faces used a 140B Wurlitzer on "Lazy Sunday".

 The instrument was used extensively by British band Supertramp in the 1970s, in songs such as "The Logical Song", "Goodbye Stranger" and "Dreamer".
 Queen's John Deacon played a Wurlitzer on their hit "You're My Best Friend", and Pink Floyd's Richard Wright played one on "Money".
 Part of the iconic sound of the early Carpenters' hits was Richard Carpenter's Wurlitzer electronic piano.

 Eddie Van Halen played a Wurlitzer through an MXR flanger and Marshall amplifier on "And the Cradle Will Rock..." on Van Halen's 1980 album Women and Children First.
 Norah Jones has regularly used a Wurlitzer on stage.
 Her preferred model is a 206 (a student version of the 200) repainted in a deep-red finish.